What is Split Realism?

 Logic of One: Grief-induced Existential Split

 In the story Logic of One, the protagonist in a bar in Greenwich, London with his friend learns from a phone call his fiancé has died in a plane crash.
-He withdraws into an image of himself in the bar’s toilet mirror.
+He withdraws into an image of himself in the bar’s toilet mirror and explores the meaning of his life.
 He then gets another call that informs him his fiancé is alive, and her death was a case of mistaken identity.
 Despite his relief he returns to the mirror looking for another meaning to his life.
+The resolution came too soon and he searches for another rupture.

 My Name Follows Me: Spiritual Consequence with Delayed Resolution